Bootstrap percolation on geometric inhomogeneous random graphs: Evolution of the process

-\begin{proof} By Theorem~\ref{thm:speedupper}, whp there is no vertex outside of $\Bupp i$ which is active in round $i$.
+In this section we prove Theorem~\ref{thm:containment}.
+As outlined in Section~\ref{sec:intuition}, the corollary is a rather straightforward consequence of Theorem~\ref{thm:speedupper} (e). \begin{proof}[Proof of Theorem~\ref{thm:containment}] By Theorem~\ref{thm:speedupper}, whp there is no vertex outside of $\Bupp i$ which is active in round $i$.
 Therefore, it suffices to (permanently) remove by the end of round $i$ all edges that cross the boundary of $\Bupp i$, i.e.\ all edges in $E(\Bupp{i},\Space\setminus \Bupp{i})$.
-This is very similar to~\cite[Lemma 7.1 and Theorem 7.2]{bringmann2015euclideanGIRG}, where the number of edges cutting a grid is considered.
-It does not follow directly from this lemma since the error terms in~\cite{bringmann2015euclideanGIRG} are too large for our purposes.
+This is very similar to~\cite[Lemma 7.1 and Theorem 7.2]{bringmann2018geometric}, where the number of edges cutting a grid is considered.
+It does not follow directly from this lemma since the error terms in~\cite{bringmann2018geometric} are too large for our purposes.
 However, what \emph{does} follow directly from their proof is that among those edges that are completely contained in $2\Bupp i$, the number of edges that cross a fixed axis-parallel hyperplane is at most $\Nuupp{i}^{\max\{3-\beta, 1-1/d\}+o(1)}$.
 Since the boundary of $\Bupp i$ consists of a constant number of faces, this proves the bound for those edges which have both endpoints in $2\Bupp i$.

 So it remains to consider the set $\edgesBoundary{i}:=E(\Bupp i, \Space\setminus 2\Bupp i)$.
 Let $\eta >0$ be any constant, and let $v = (\x v, \w v)$ be a vertex such that $\x{v}\in\Space \setminus2\Bupp i$.
 Then by Lemma ~\ref{lem:neighExp} (in the case $\alpha > \beta-1$) the expected number of neighbours of $v$ inside of $\Bupp i$ is